Phases of Quench Dynamics in the Presence of Fluctuation: Quench in a Stochastic Model

+with $\k=\frac{2T}{V}$ being the noise strength, which depends on the temperature and volume.
+In the following we treat it as a free parameter.
+The nonlinear term in \eqref{eom_vf} contains coupling between the zero momentum mode $\vf$ and other finite momentum modes.
+In this section, we will truncate to contribution from $\vf$ only, i.e. we set $\frac{\int d^3x\f(t,x)^3}{V}=\vf(t)^3$.
+We will address the limitation of the truncation in the next section.

-Now we solve the stochastic equation numerically for different values of $v$ and $\k$.
-We use a timestep set by strength of noise $\D t\sim 10^{-2}\k^{-1}$.
-The initial condition is set at a sufficient early time $|t_s|\gg v^{-1}$ with $\vf(t_s)= ^{1/3}$, which is simply the vacuum expectation value induced by constant source in the noise free limit.
+We then proceed to solve the stochastic equation numerically for different values of $v$ and $\k$.
+For larger $\k$, the solution of the stochastic equation becomes noisy, so we use a timestep set by strength of noise $\D t\sim 10^{-2}\k^{-1}$.
+The initial condition is set at a sufficient early time $|t_s|\gg v^{-1}$ with $\vf(t_s)= ^{1/3}$, which is simply the vev induced by constant source in the noise free limit.
 For each parameter set, we generate $10^4$ independent numerical solutions and perform statistical averages to obtain $\bvf=\<\vf\>$, $\<\D\vf^2\>=\<(\vf-\bvf)^2\>$ etc.

 In the presence of fluctuation, we define $t_0$ as the time when average field $\bvf$ crosses zero.
 In Fig.~\ref{fig:pd}, we plot a ``phase diagram'' for the quench dynamics using $t_0$ as ``order parameter''.
 It contains three phases characterized by different scaling behaviors: I. $t_0\sim \k^{-1/2}$; II. $t_0\sim v^{-\#}$ with the exponent $\k$-dependent and III. $t_0$ tends to a constant as $v\to\infty$.
 Phase II and III are qualitatively similar to their noise free counterparts.
 Phase I is entirely new, featured by breaking down of mean field approximation.
 The region of II shrinks with increasing $\k$.
 Above certain critical value of $\k$, phase I and III merge, with $t_0$ sharing the $\k$ and $v$ dependence from both phase I and III, i.e. $t_0\sim \k^{-1/2}$ and tends to a constant as $v\to\infty$.
 We stress that there is no sharp phase boundaries in the phase diagram.
 The transition from one phase to another is smooth.